irfanMKhan/interview-preparation/docs/react/questions.md

 5. [Oauth and authorization](#5)
 - Difference between local storage and storage and cookies.
 - CSS media queries and its responsiveness
-- what is flex and its dorm hierarchy?
+- what is flex and its dom hierarchy?
 - rotation between a child and parent component
 - explain triple equal
 - what is the step-by-step process of debugging an issue?